JetBrains/Qodana/topics/qodana-jvm-android.md

 <var name="docker-image" value="jetbrains/qodana-jvm-android:2023.3"/>
 <var name="config-file" value="qodana-jvm-android-docker-readme.topic"/>

+<link-summary>%linter% is based on %ide% and provides static analysis for Android projects based on
+Java, Kotlin, and Groovy.</link-summary>

 %linter% is based on [%ide%](https://www.jetbrains.com/idea/) with the [Android Support](https://plugins.jetbrains.com/plugin/1792-android-support) plugin and provides static analysis for Android projects. <include from="lib_qd.topic" element-id="linter-intro"/>

 %linter% provides inspections for Java, Kotlin, and Groovy.